Boeing backs rival in EU row, stands firm on WTO

 “If there are things we need to do differently we will, and we expect that Airbus will do the same thing,” Albaugh said.

-Albaugh defended a recent decision to close a Boeing defence plant in Kansas, a state where the WTO found last week that Boeing had also received $470 million in commercial subsidies.

-“Would you have us keep a facility open and pay employees where there is no work to put through the plant?
-We can’t do that.
-We are driven by the realities of the defence budget ... there was just not enough work to sustain that facility.”

-In yet another trade issue dogging the export-oriented industry, Albaugh rejected criticism by some U.S. politicians of guarantees provided by the U.S. ExIm bank relating to jet sales and predicted Congress would renew their funding within weeks.
+In yet another trade issue dogging the aerospace industry, Albaugh rejected criticism by some U.S. politicians of guarantees provided by the U.S. ExIm bank to smooth jet sales and predicted Congress would renew their funding within weeks.

-Republicans in the Senate on Tuesday blocked efforts to force a vote on renewing the nearly 80-year-old U.S. Export-Import Bank’s charter for four more years.
+Senate Republicans on Tuesday blocked efforts to force a vote on renewing the U.S. Export-Import Bank’s charter for four more years.
+The Obama administration says the bank’s export financing activities, of which aerospace is one part, are needed to level the playing field with other exporters.